10 Alternative Technical Approaches in R and Python

 broom

 functions integrate well into other tidyverse methods, and allow easy running of models over nested subsets of data.
-For example, if we want to run our soccer discipline model across the different countries in the dataset and see all the model statistics in a neat table, we can use typical tidyverse grammar to do so using dplyr
+For example, if we want to run our soccer discipline model across the different countries in the data set and see all the model statistics in a neat table, we can use typical tidyverse grammar to do so using dplyr

 .